 Our lessons learnt

-Because our journey has been over a number of years, we have learnt important lessons from Aboriginal and Torres Strait Islander people and cultures.
-The most significant of which is the challenge for non-Indigenous Australians to truly understand the deep connection to the land and sea, the ancient cultures or the damage of the past 200+ years.
-If we try hard, we may form an appreciation, gain knowledge and develop the respect due the oldest continuing cultures on the planet.
+Through our Reconciliation we have learnt important lessons from Aboriginal and Torres Strait Islander people and cultures.
+The most significant of which is the challenge of non-Aboriginal and Torres Strait Islander Australians to truly understand the deep connection to land and sea, under the world’s oldest continuing culture and the damage of the past 230+ years of history.